-4.13 Child Summary
+4.12 Child Summary

 Child Summary-This form can be produced in FACTS and will contain identifying information on birth parents, family history, child's race/ethnicity, Permanency Plan, reason child is in care, current adjustment, previous placement history, reason out-of-state placement is required, child's special needs, goals and anticipated length of placement, and post-placement plans.
 (3 copies) The information gathering should begin at the onset of the removal and continue throughout the life of the case.
 This form is an ongoing document and every effort should be made to have the summary completed by the DHHR child welfare worker.
 However, this is not always possible due to delays in permanency and additional information arising once the adoption case is transferred to a child placing agency, making it necessary for child placing agency caseworkers to finalize the child summaries.
 The document should be updated by the ongoing child welfare workers on a frequent basis and throughout the duration of their involvement in the case.
-This document is to be provided to the adoptive family for their records once permanency is achieved.
+This document is to be provided to the adoptive family for their records upon placement or before the child's adoption is finalized.
 Under no circumstances should a foster, adoptive, or kinship/relative provider complete the child summary.